-In a small number of cases, the cassette/CD submitted by the Centre was blank.
+In a small number of cases, the cassette/CD submitted by the Centre was blank or a DVD was sent instead of a CD.
 Centres are reminded of the importance of checking that the recordings are present on the cassette/CD, that all parts of the test have been recorded and that all recordings are audible before sending to CIE.

 In general the quality of the recordings was better than in previous years, largely thanks to the more widespread use of digital technology.
 It is nevertheless extremely important to check the position of microphones and the quality of the recording, both during the tests (between candidates) and before samples are despatched to CIE.
-The best quality recordings were produced in small rooms in which phones had been switched off and which were not situated close to noisy areas.
-Where recordings are saved as .mp3 files, please ensure that these have been labelled in accordance with the naming convention stipulated in the Teachers' Notes booklet.
+The best quality recordings were produced in small rooms in which mobile phones had been switched off and which were not situated close to noisy areas.
+Where recordings are saved as mp3 files, please ensure that these have been labelled in accordance with the naming convention stipulated in the Teachers' Notes booklet.
+Please make sure to record each exam on a separate file (each candidate's exam should be recorded on one file only).
+Please ensure that before each examination, the Examiner announces the candidate name, number and role play card number.
+Please remember to identify all candidates on the recording and mark sheets, using their official examination number.
 Please note that once an examination has begun, the recording should not be stopped or paused between elements of the examination, but should run continuously until the end of that candidate's examination.

-• Coversheet for moderation sample
+Coversheet for moderation sample